We care about your privacy and we think it is important that you always know what data we collect about you and what that data is used for.

 - to be able to deal with external or internal audits.

 When it is no longer necessary for us to keep your information, we will delete it from our systems.
 Afterwards, we only retain aggregated data from which you cannot be identified for analytical purposes.

 The rights of Users

-The GDPR allows to you to exercise certain rights regarding your Personal Data which are being processed by Chapter Zero.
+The UK GDPR allows to you to exercise certain rights regarding your Personal Data which are being processed by Chapter Zero.

 In particular, you have the right to do the following:

 - Withdraw your consent at any time.
 You have the right to withdraw consent where you have previously given your consent to the processing of your Personal Data.

 - Right to object.
 This right enables you to object to us processing your personal data where we do so for one of the following reasons: (i) because it is in our legitimate interests to do so; (ii) to enable us to perform a task in the public interest or exercise official authority; (iii) to send you direct marketing materials; or (iv) for scientific, historical, research or statistical purposes..